-A common misunderstanding is that physical competence which entails learning fundamental movement skills is sufficient.
-Movement skills such as kicking, throwing, striking, running and jumping are necessary, but only part of developing physical literacy.
+A common misunderstanding is that physical competence, which entails learning fundamental movement skills, is sufficient.
+Movement skills such as kicking, throwing, striking, running and jumping are necessary, but there's more to developing physical literacy.

 Another common misunderstanding is that physical activity and physical fitness are components of physical literacy.
 While they may play important roles in the ongoing development and evolution of an individual's physical literacy, these are better viewed as outcomes rather than components.